Research Programs

 Papers

-Two manuscripts in peer review (the observability-accuracy gradient + the 55-domain extension), two under cultural consultation (fire management + songlines), and four in preparation including the capstone synthesis.
+Papers in this program are at varying stages; two under cultural consultation (fire management + songlines), and four in preparation including the capstone synthesis.
 See the papers page for the current list.

 Full program details →